World Association for Christian Communication

 The World Association for Christian Communication (WACC) is an international NGO registered as a charity in Canada and the United Kingdom.
+The organization's mission is to promote communication rights as a pillar of social change and sustainable development.

+Founded in 1968, WACC partners with grassroots civil society organizations in some 35 countries each year.
 WACC has members in 120 countries.
 Members are organised into eight Regional Associations (Africa, Asia, Caribbean, Europe, Latin America, Middle East, North America and Pacific).
+The WACC is a member of the ACT Alliance and has a Consultative status with the United Nations.